 Find basic information about speed skating and about the Canadian athletes who are in Sochi competing for medals.
-Look to the right for links to interviews and for information on how your kids can get into snowboarding themselves, including how they can snowboard at home.
+Look to the right for links to interviews and for information on how your kids can get into speed skating themselves, including related activities they can do at home.

 Kids who love to hit the frozen ponds or rinks and give it their all on skates will be drawn to watching this exciting sport.
 The first organized speed skating race took place in 1763 in England, but it took until 1854 for speed skating to come to Canada when three British army officers raced from Montreal to Quebec City along the St. Lawrence River.